Non-invasive electromyographic speech neuroprosthesis: a geometric perspective: Methods

 where \( U \) is an orthonormal matrix whose columns are the eigenvectors of \( \mathcal{E}(\tau) \), and \( \Sigma(\tau) \) is a diagonal matrix of eigenvalues.
 In this eigenbasis coordinate system, the transformation of space is expressed as a weighted combination of the eigenvectors, with the eigenvalues in \( \Sigma(\tau) \) serving as scaling coefficients.
 To reduce variability across time and to enable sequential modeling, we fix an approximate eigenbasis \( Q \in \mathbb{R}^{|\mathcal{V}| \times |\mathcal{V}|} \), and project each edge matrix into this basis:

 yielding an approximately diagonal matrix \( \sigma(\tau) \).
 The diagonals of \( \sigma(\tau) \) approximate the eigenvalues of \( \mathcal{E}(\tau) \) in the shared basis \( Q \), providing a compact summary of the EMG activity at each time window.
-These sequences of approximate eigenvalues can then be modeled using a recurrent neural network to capture temporal dynamics.
+These sequences of approximate eigenvalues can then be directly modeled using a recurrent neural network to capture temporal dynamics.
 This formulation aligns with the physiological origin of EMG signals: the surface EMG measurement arises from an additive superposition of motor unit action potentials, resulting in a structure that is naturally well-represented in an eigenbasis.
-This contrasts with modalities like speech, which are better modeled as time-varying filters applied to time-varying sources \cite{sivakumaremg2qwerty}.
-Importantly, the choice of eigenbasis \( Q \) is subject-specific.
-EMG signals from different individuals yield different underlying transformations \( \mathcal{E}(\tau) \) and, consequently, different eigenspaces due to anatomical and physiological variability---including differences in subcutaneous fat, muscle fiber composition, conduction velocities, and neural drive properties.
-As a result, signal distribution shifts across individuals can be interpreted as \emph{changes of basis} in the underlying space \( \mathbb{R}^{|\mathcal{V}|} \).
+This contrasts with modalities like speech audio, which is better modeled as time-varying filters applied to time-varying sources \citep{sivakumaremg2qwerty}.
+Importantly, the eigenbasis \(Q\) is subject-specific.
+EMG signals from different individuals induce different transformations \(\mathcal{E}(\tau)\) and therefore have different eigenvectors, reflecting anatomical and physiological variability such as subcutaneous fat thickness, muscle fiber composition, conduction velocities, and neural drive.
+Consequently, distribution shifts across individuals can be interpreted as a \emph{change of basis} in the sensor space \(\mathbb{R}^{|\mathcal{V}|}\).